 Overall, it appears that that the silybin contained in milk thistle, in particular, can be a great adjunct to a healthy diet and exercise regime.
 It will help enhance the effects that good diet and exercise will have on weight loss and overall health.
 For this reason alone, we consider milk thistle to be a highly beneficial health boosting supplement!

 Most traditional milk thistle uses have been catered towards supporting liver health, which modern research has now been able to verify.
 Milk thistle liver detox benefits are plentiful, ranging from general protection of the liver to down right helping repair damaged livers.
 With this is mind, milk thistle is a great ingredient to take on a daily basis to keep our livers healthy, but is also good to take alongside substances which are not all too good for our livers, such as alcohol.
-In fact, it appears that one of the positive effects of milk thistle supplementation before alcohol consumption is hangover support.

 The Death Cap Mushroom

 In terms of protection, milk thistle achieves this through a few different mechanisms.
-The first of which is to prevent toxins from entering and forming in our livers.
+The first of which is to regulate toxins from entering and forming in our livers.
 There are many environmental toxins which get filtered through our livers and some of these toxins can be very damaging.
 An often-cited toxin which can very negatively affect our livers is phalloidin, from the death cap mushroom.
 Traditionally the only antidote to death cap mushroom poisoning has been milk thistle liver detox.
 This is due to the fact that milk thistle blocks the transport system that is responsible for shuttling phalloidin into liver cells.
 Of course, on a daily basis we are not exposed to death cap mushroom poisoning.
 That being said, milk thistle may also protect our livers from environmental toxins that are being metabolized by the liver.